TCGA Genome Data Analysis Center (GDAC) for

 Systems Analysis of the Cancer Regulome

 The Cancer Genome Atlas (TCGA) provides an unprecedented opportunity to take an integrated approach toward a systems level understanding of regulatory disruptions in cancer.
-Such disruptions and their consequences are intertwined within complex dynamical networks through a multitude of interactions among different types of biomolecules.
+Such disruptions and their consequences are intertwined within complex dynamical networks through a multitude of interactions among different types of molecules.
 Understanding such relationships requires multivariate analysis methods that can be effective in the context of highly heterogeneous data, measurement uncertainty, and missing data.

 Development of novel computational approaches for analyzing large-scale heterogeneous data.

 Our participation and contribution to multiple TCGA tumor Analysis Working Groups.

 Web-based interactive visualization and exploratory tools, and computational infrastructure that promotes collaborative research.

 News & Events